 Deferred tax liabilities and assets are calculated on temporary differences arising from the difference between the tax basis of assets and liabilities and the carrying values using the enacted tax rates at the end of the financial period.
 The statement of financial position includes deferred tax liabilities in their entirety and deferred tax assets at their estimated probable amount.

 The dividend proposed by the Board of Directors is deducted from distributable equity when approved by the company’s Annual General Meeting.

 Adoption of new and updated IFRS standards

 Wärtsilä Corporation has not yet adopted the following new and amended standards and interpretations already issued by the IASB.
-The Group will adopt them as of the effective date or, if the date is other than the first day of the financial year, from the beginning of the subsequent financial year.
+The Group will adopt them as of the effective date or, if the date is other than the first day of the financial period, from the beginning of the subsequent financial period.

-- Amendment to IAS 1 Presentation of Financial Statements: Disclosure Initiative* (effective for financial years beginning on or after 1 January 2016).
+- Amendment to IAS 1 Presentation of Financial Statements: Disclosure Initiative* (effective for financial periods beginning on or after 1 January 2016).
 The amendments are designed to encourage companies to apply judgement in determining what information to disclose in the financial statements.
 For example, the amendments clarify the application of the materiality concept and judgement when determining where and in what order information is presented in the financial disclosures.
-The interpretation had no significant impact on consolidated financial statements.
+The interpretation will have no significant impact on Group's consolidated financial statements.